 - Sounds like ‘t’,‘s’ and ‘d’ become difficult to discern.

 - You suffer from a constant ringing or buzzing noise in your ears.

 How can I claim for hearing loss?

 If you believe you may have suffered noise-induced hearing loss, contact Accident Advice Helpline.
-Our free legal helpline is available 24 hours a day, seven days a week on 0800 689 0500 or from your mobile on 0333 500 0993.
+Our free legal helpline is available 24 hours a day, seven days a week on 0800 689 5659.
 When you call us, one of our friendly legal advisors will ask you a few questions about your hearing loss before giving you an honest assessment of whether you will be entitled to claim for compensation.
 If you have a strong case, you will be referred to one of our expert personal injury lawyers.

 There is no need to worry about the cost of making a compensation claim either.
-All of our lawyers work on a 100% no win, no fee* basis.
+All of our lawyers work on a no win no fee basis.